jim-easterbrook/python-gphoto2/README.rst

 Install a downloaded archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Visit the `project releases page <https://github.com/jim-easterbrook/python-gphoto2/releases>`_ and download one of the zip or tar.gz files, then extract it and change to the new directory.
+Visit the `project releases page <https://github.com/jim-easterbrook/python-gphoto2/releases>`_ or `PyPI <https://pypi.python.org/pypi/gphoto2>`_ and download one of the zip or tar.gz files, then extract it and change to the new directory.
 For example::

-    tar xf python-gphoto2-gphoto2-0.2.1.tar.gz
+    tar xf python-gphoto2-gphoto2-0.3.2.tar.gz
-    cd python-gphoto2-gphoto2-0.2.1
+    cd python-gphoto2-gphoto2-0.3.2

 As before, Python's ``distutils`` are used to build and install python-gphoto2::